 The fourth recommended Future Land Use Map change involves property south of SR 82 and southeast of Blackstone Drive.
 The area is currently in the Urban Community Future Land Use Category.
 The combined size of these parcels is approximately 41 acres.
-The change in the Future Land Use Map to Industrial Development will not increase the allowable residential density of the property.
-The Existing MPD is consistent with the Industrial Development category and this change reflects the development expected on the site.
+The change in the Future Land Use Map to Industrial Development will not increase the allowable

+STAFF REPORT FOR November 6, 2009 CPA2008-07 Page 22 of 28 residential density of the property.
+The Existing zoning is consistent with the Industrial Development category and this change reflects the development expected on the site.
 This site is relatively large and staff recognizes the difficulty in establishing new areas for industrial uses in the community.
 The site is already approved for industrial uses with an MPD zoning designation and is thus an ideal candidate to be designated into the Industrial Development category.